How Does a Mesothelioma Claim for Compensation Work?June 27, 2017

-- Toxic products, giving rise to product liability claims – Fireproofing materials, roofing and siding materials and even tiles are just some of the products that can contain asbestos.
+- Toxic products, giving rise to product liability claims – Fireproofing materials, roofing and siding materials, and even tiles are just some of the products that can contain asbestos.
 Long-term exposure to products that release asbestos fibers can result in mesothelioma and be the basis for product liability claims against negligent manufacturers.

 - Dangerous or toxic settings, constituting premises liability claims – For instance, unabated asbestos in older apartment buildings can expose residents to harmful asbestos fibers.

-- Wrongful death claims – When mesothelioma has deadly outcomes, the spouse, children and/or parent(s) of the decedent may be able to file a wrongful death claim (against the party responsible for the asbestos exposure).
+- Wrongful death claims – When mesothelioma has deadly outcomes, the spouse, children, and/or parent(s) of the decedent may be able to file a wrongful death claim (against the party responsible for the asbestos exposure).
 Here, it’s important to note that:

-- A mesothelioma claim that starts a product or premises liability claim (when the afflicted individual is still alive) can be resubmitted as a wrongful death claim if the patient succumbs the condition before the case is resolved.
+- A mesothelioma claim that starts a product or premises liability claim (when the afflicted individual is still alive) can be resubmitted as a wrongful death claim if the patient succumbs to the condition before the case is resolved.

-- If a spouse, child or parent doesn’t survive a mesothelioma patient, other relatives (and/or the estate of the deceased patient) may be able to pursue a survival action.
+- If a spouse, child, or parent doesn’t survive a mesothelioma patient, other relatives (and/or the estate of the deceased patient) may be able to pursue a survival action.

-- Workers compensation claims – On-the-job asbestos exposure that contributes to mesothelioma can be the basis of a worker’s compensation claim.
+- Workers’ compensation claims – On-the-job asbestos exposure that contributes to mesothelioma can be the basis of a worker’s compensation claim.
 Workers who tend to have the highest risk of work-related asbestos exposure include (and are by no means limited to):

-- Shipbuilders, ship repair workers and ship demolition workers
+- Shipbuilders, ship repair workers, and ship demolition workers

 - Construction workers and roofers